-Alison C. Rollins, born and raised in St. Louis city, currently works as the Lead Teaching and Learning Librarian for Colorado College.
-She also serves as faculty for Pacific Northwest College of Art's Low-Residency MFA program.
-She is a 2019 National Endowment for the Arts Literature Fellow in 2019.
+Alison C. Rollins was awarded a 2023-2024 Harvard Radcliffe Institute Fellowship and named a National Endowment for the Arts Literature Fellow in 2019.
 In 2021, her essay "Dispatch from the Racial Mountain" was selected by contest judge Kiese Laymon as the winner of the Gulf Coast prize in nonfiction.
-Her work, across genres, has appeared or is forthcoming in American Poetry Review, Black Warrior Review, Crazyhorse, Indiana Review, Hayden’s Ferry Review, Missouri Review, The New York Times Magazine, Poetry, The Poetry Review, TriQuarterly, and elsewhere.
-A Cave Canem and Callaloo fellow, she is also a 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
-In 2018 she was the recipient of a Rona Jaffe Writers' Award and in 2020 the winner of a Pushcart Prize.
+Her work, across genres, has appeared or is forthcoming in American Poetry Review, Black Warrior Review, Iowa Review, The New York Times Magazine, and elsewhere.
+A Cave Canem and Callaloo fellow, she was a 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
+In 2018, she was a recipient of the Rona Jaffe Writers' Award and in 2020, the winner of a Pushcart Prize.
 Her debut poetry collection, Library of Small Catastrophes (Copper Canyon Press, 2019) was a 2020 Hurston/Wright Foundation Legacy Award nominee.
 Rollins holds an MFA from Brown University and is an assistant professor of English at the University of Wisconsin-Madison.

 American Poetry Review [Volume 46, No. 3] "Elephants Born Without Tusks"

 The Missouri Review [August 21, 2017] "Character Building"

 New England Review [Volume 39, No. 3] "Five and a Possible"

 The New York Times Magazine [November 25, 2019] "Self-Portrait of Librarian With T.S.
 Eliot's Papers"

 The Poetry Magazine Podcast [November 7, 2016] "Weekly Podcast for November 7, 2016: Alison C. Rollins reads 'original [sin]'"